React based user interface for the DINA project.

 Blank Search provider example

 You can even provide suggestions even if the text field is blank.
-Using the blankSearchProvider
+Using the blankSearchProvider property, you can configure what happens during a blank search.

 If you would like blank searches to occur with the current provider you can use the "preferred" option: